Almost sure global well-posedness for the energy supercritical Schr\"odinger equations: Introduction

-The critical and subcritical cases of \eqref{Equ_NLS7} ($p\leq 5$) were widely studied by many authors (see \cite{bourfocS,bourgain99,GrllakscrtNLS,BGT04,bgtGS,bgtcoll,CKSTTcrtNLS,htt,ionpaus,ptw} and references therein), in particular global well-posedness of the Cauchy theory was proved, as well as long time dynamics properties.\\ For the supercritical setting ($p>5$), let us mention the work of Wang \cite{wang} who used bifurcation analysis to construct global quasi-periodic solutions to energy supercritical NLS and Beceanu-Deng-Soffer-Wu \cite{beceanu} who constructed global scattering solutions for the equation as well.
-A difference between the present setting and that of these two papers is that the solutions we investigate are not small compared to those in \cite{wang}, on the other hand our physical space is the torus compared to $\Bbb R^3$ in \cite{beceanu}.
-In particular the solutions constructed in the present paper do not scatter since they are recurrent.
+For the supercritical setting ($p>5$), let us mention the work of Wang \cite{wang} who used bifurcation analysis to construct global quasi-periodic solutions to energy supercritical NLS and Beceanu-Deng-Soffer-Wu \cite{beceanu} who constructed global scattering solutions for the equation as well.
+A difference between the present setting and that of these two papers is that, in one hand, the solutions we investigate are not small compared to those in \cite{wang}; on the other hand, our physical space is the torus compared to $\mathbb{R}^{3}$ in \cite{beceanu}.
+In particular the solutions constructed in the present paper do not scatter.
 However, we do not know if the small solutions contained in the constructed statistical ensemble have a quasi-periodicity property as for those in \cite{wang}.